cassiomolin/http-patch-spring/README.md

 It is worth it to mention that both JSON Patch and JSON Merge Patch operate over JSON documents.

-So, to apply the patch to a Java bean, we first need to convert the Java bean to a JSON-P type, such as `JsonStructure` or `JsonValue`.
+So, to apply the patch to a Java bean, we first need to convert the Java bean to a JSON-P type, such as [`JsonStructure`][javax.json.JsonStructure] or [`JsonValue`][javax.json.JsonValue].
 Then we apply the patch to it and convert the patched document back to a Java bean:

 <!-- Hack to center the image in GitHub -->
 <p align="center">
   <img src="misc/patch-conversions.png" alt="Patch conversions" width="100%"/>
 </p>

 These conversions could be handled by Jackson, which provides an [extension module][jackson-datatype-jsr353] to work with JSON-P types.
-With this extension module, we can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing, taking advantage of the powerful data-binding features that Jackson provides:
+With this extension module, we can read JSON as [`JsonValue`][javax.json.JsonValue]s and write [`JsonValue`][javax.json.JsonValue]s as JSON as part of normal Jackson processing, taking advantage of the powerful data-binding features that Jackson provides:

 ```xml
 <dependency>